 Your dentist or hygienist may recommend certain medicines to help control infection and discomfort or to aid healing.

 You will have a follow up visit with your dentist or hygienist after your treatment.
-At this visit, Dr. Lieberman, Dr. Milillo, Dr. Saldivar, or your hygienist will review and measure your periodontal pockets.
+At this visit, Dr. Milillo, Dr. Saldivar, or your hygienist will review and measure your periodontal pockets.
 Our staff is very caring and sensitive to your personal care and needs when it comes to your periodontal treatment, as well as your entire dental experience.

 Periodontal Disease Prevention

 - Brush your teeth twice a day with fluoride toothpaste.